Orientalizing period: Effect on myth and literature

 Many Greek myths originated in attempts to interpret and integrate foreign icons in terms of Greek cult and practice.
 Some Greek myths reflect Mesopotamian literary classics.
 Walter Burkert has argued that it was migrating seers and healers who transmitted their skills in divination and purification ritual along with elements of their mythological wisdom.
 M. L. West also has documented massive overlaps in early Greek mythological themes and Near Eastern literature, and the influences extend to considerable lexical flows from Semitic languages into early Greek.
 This overlap also covers a notable range of topical and thematic parallels between Greek epic and the Tanakh.

-The intense encounter during the orientalizing period also accompanied the invention of the Greek alphabet and the Carian alphabet, based on the earlier phonetic but unpronounceable Levantine writing, which caused a spectacular leap in literacy and literary production, as the oral traditions of the epic began to be transcribed onto imported Egyptian papyrus (and occasionally leather).
+The intense encounter during the orientalizing period also accompanied the invention of the Greek alphabet and the Carian alphabet, based on the earlier Levantine writing, which caused a spectacular leap in literacy and literary production, as the oral traditions of the epic began to be transcribed onto imported Egyptian papyrus (and occasionally leather).

+It is likely that the earliest writing systems in Italy developed from the Etruscan script.
+However, one of the earliest pieces of writing in Italy that dates to the Orientalizing period possibly contains text in a Euboean script.
+The writing was inscribed by a metal point onto a globular flask in a double burial from Osteria dell'Osa.
+It is unclear precisely what the text reads, although it is most often interpreted as containing the letters "ΕΥΛΙΝ" ("Eulin").
+Further interpretation of the text is likewise unclear, although it may have been a noun or name related to the Ancient Greek term "εὔλινος" ("eúlinos", "spinning well"), a word that may have been chosen to connect to the weaving themes within the female burials of the Latial culture.
+The term is otherwise interpreted as the Latin phrase "ni lue" ("do not untie [me]") or the Greek term "εὐοῖ" ("euoî"), a chant used in the cult of Dionysus.